csci104/site/labs/lab1/index.md

 To track those files run the following command:

+*`[native]`*
 ```
 git add .
 ```

 This command tells git to track all modification you have done to the repo (adding a new file, modifying a file, deleting a file, renaming a file, etc.).
 You could also specify individual files to track by providing their name instead of `.` (e.g. `git add library.cpp`).

 Now, if you check `git status`, you would see: